 Enter the TSF formula.
 Excel makes this very easy because it has a built-in function that does the work.
 The function is called =FORECAST.
-In my spreadsheet I am entering the first TSF calculation in Cell G205.
-I am referring the values in cells G2, G3 and G182:G201.
+In my spreadsheet, I am entering the first TSF calculation in Cell G205.
+I am referring to the values in cells G2, G3 and G182:G201.

 Cell G205 =FORECAST($G$2+G$3-1,F186:F205,$G$182:$G$201)

-Copy the fomulas down to the cells below by double-clicking on the bottom right hand corner of Cell G205.
+Copy the formulas down to the cells below by double-clicking on the bottom right-hand corner of Cell G205.

 How to Trade with the TSF

-Tradinformed Backtest Spreadsheets are based in Excel and allow anyone to test trading strategies.
-I wanted to have a look at how the TSF has performed as a trade entry signal for the GBP/USD pair.
+Tradinformed Backtest Spreadsheets use Excel and they let you test a vast range of trading strategies.
+I want to have a look at how the TSF has performed as a trade entry signal for the GBP/USD pair.

-I wanted to test how well this indicator performs on its own.
+I want to test how well this indicator performs on its own.
 Without any filters, stops or targets.
-In this test I bought when the price was greater than the TSF and sold when the price was lower than the TSF.
+In this test, I bought when the price was greater than the TSF and sold when the price was lower than the TSF.
 I used the GBP/USD close price from 2008-2016 on the daily timeframe.
 I did not test a stop-loss or profit target.